silentspring30/dao-ai-framework/daohaus_review.md

 Diversity, cross-disciplinary collaboration, challenging viewpoints and varied socioeconomic backgrounds in teams are highly valued and allow to develop creative solutions that are beneficial to society at large.

-I'd like to propose an extension to the Design Thinking process by adding the following "lenses" to Decentralized AI models and DAOs:
+I'd like to propose an extension to the Design Thinking process by adding the following assumption testing "lenses" to Decentralized AI models and DAOs:
 - **Community**, where the goal is to understand which communities the AI model is impacting?
 - **Ethics**, this includes if various backgrounds (socioeconomic, gender, race and data rich/poor) have been considered in the creation of this data or model, what bias exist and is it harmful?
+Can it be deployed?
+Should it be disabled?
 - **Plant-based Living**, what is the environmental impact of this data and model?
 Could it be reduced?
 - **Commercial**, who is this model renumerating and is it supporting the progress of decentralized AI and communities?